braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 # Treasure Data

-> Treasure Data is the only independent CDP with proven experience in solving the most complex data problems for the enterprise.
-We have 170+ connectors to work with any existing technology stack and are schema-flexible to ingest all types of data.
-We deliver enterprise-level security, scalability and continuity so you can unlock the power of customer data to deliver stellar brand experiences at scale.
-Visit [Treasure Data Website][4] for the full product overview.
+> Treasure Data is the only enterprise Customer Data Platform (CDP) that drives relevant customer experiences by harmonizing Data, Insights and Engagement to work in perfect unison.
+Treasure Data empowers brands to give millions of their customers and potential customers the feeling that each one is the one and only.
+Armed with these actionable indicators, CX Teams, including Marketing, Sales and Customer Service can effectively optimize spend, and personalize omni-channel interactions across the entire customer journey.
+To learn more, visit [Treasure Data][4].

-Watch our video to learn why we are the industry’s best at transforming customer experiences, one brand at a time."
+Watch our video to learn why we are the industry’s best at transforming customer experiences, one brand at a time.

 {% include video.html id="Zqdm33TWr0E" %}